hesselberthlab/hesselberthlab.github.io/content/pages/index.rst

 :fa:`fa-flask fa-3x fa-border fa-color-zissou pull-left` **DNA modification and mutation**.
 We are developing genome-scale methods for studying how DNA modifications lead to mutation.
-Our new `Exicision-seq method
+Our new `Excision-seq method
 <http://www.ncbi.nlm.nih.gov/pubmed/25015380>`_ enables high resolution
 mapping of modified nucleobases throughout the genome.
 We aim to use this method to dissect the mutational process, to understand how hot spots of